-As a part of Mississippi's Comprehensive Emergency Management Plan maintained by the Mississippi Emergency Management Agency, the Mississippi Department of Health serves as one of the co-lead agencies for Emergency Support Function 8.
-The purpose of this emergency support function is to provide State assistance and coordinate local resources in response to public health and medical care needs.
-As a part of DMH's statewide emergency response responsibilities, the agency serves as a support agency to the Mississippi Department of Health under ESF 8.
-To ensure coordination and cooperation with the Department of Health, the Mississippi Department of Mental Health will submit its State Disaster Preparedness and Response Plan to the Mississippi Department of Health (MDH).
-Additionally, DMH will maintain regular, periodic contact with the MDH to ensure coordinated, collaborative action.
+As a part of Mississippi's Comprehensive Emergency Management Plan maintained by the Mississippi Emergency Management Agency, the Mississippi Department of Mental Health serves as a Support Agency for Emergency Support Function #6 (Mass Care, Housing and Human Services) and also as a Support Agency for Emergency Support Function #8 (Public Health and Medical Services).
+To ensure coordination and cooperation with the coordinating agencies for these Emergency Support Functions the Mississippi Department of Mental Health will submit its State Disaster Preparedness and Response Plan to the Mississippi Department of Health (coordinating agency for ESF 8) and to the Mississippi Department of Human Services (coordinating agency for ESF 6).
+Additionally, DMH will maintain regular, periodic contact with the MDH and MDHS to ensure coordinated, collaborative action.